wso2/docs-is/en/docs/guides/identity-lifecycles/lock-accounts-by-failed-login-attempts.md

                 default.
 But generally a new user is not assigned the **Internal/system** role by default.
 Required roles can be assigned to a user depending on the set of permission a user needs to have.
-                For more information on roles and permission, see [Configuring Roles and Permissions](../../learn/configuring-roles-and-permissions).
+                For more information on roles and permission, see [Manage User Roles](../../../guides/identity-lifecycles/manage-roles-overview).

                 Although the **Internal/system** role is configured by default in WSO2 Identity Server, you can delete the role if necessary.
 To allow